Seol Young-woo

-Seol Young-woo (born 5 December 1998) is a South Korean professional footballer who plays as a full-back for Serbian SuperLiga club Red Star Belgrade and the South Korea national team.
+Seol Young-woo (born 5 December 1998) is a South Korean professional footballer who plays as a full-back for club FC Augsburg and the South Korea national team.

 Club career

 Ulsan HD

 Born in Ulsan, Seol played as a youth player for hometown team Ulsan Hyundai (renamed Ulsan HD in 2024) since childhood.
 After attending university for a while, he played for the senior team of Ulsan Hyundai since 2020.
 He contributed to Ulsan's two K League 1 titles in 2022 and 2023.
 On 1 October 2024, he was nominated for the AFC Player of the Year for 2023 by helping his club and national team reach the semi-finals of the 2023–24 AFC Champions League and the 2023 AFC Asian Cup, respectively, in addition to the league title.

 Red Star Belgrade

 On 29 June 2024, Seol moved to Serbian SuperLiga club Red Star Belgrade for an undisclosed fee on a three-year contract with an option for a one-year extension.
 He provided three assists in eight league phase matches during his first UEFA Champions League season.
+For two years, he helped the club win two Doubles, and was selected for the league's Team of the Season twice.